Skip to main content

 Abstract

 Bitcoin's limited transaction throughput and programmability hinder its potential in Decentralized Finance (DeFi).
 Existing Layer 2 solutions often introduce new trust assumptions, failing to anchor their security directly to Bitcoin's consensus.
 This paper introduces Bitlayer, a Layer 2 network that solves this challenge using the BitVM paradigm.
 Our core contribution is a novel, recursive verification protocol that, for the first time, enables a continuous chain of Layer 2 state transitions to be verifiably settled on Bitcoin.
 This moves beyond mere data inscription to achieve security rooted in Bitcoin's proof-of-work.
 Furthermore, we deeply integrate BitVM bridge with our rollup protocol to enable secure transfers of Bitcoin assets.
-Finally, we designed a high-performance execution engine and a fast consensus mechanism to provide users with "sub-second soft finality.
+Finally, we designed a modular and Turing-complete execution engine, which, powered by a fast consensus mechanism, provides users with sub-second soft finality.
 Bitlayer unlocks Bitcoin's vast, untapped capital for a new generation of decentralized applications, laying a foundational infrastructure for the Bitcoin DeFi ecosystem.

 1. Introduction